Karenaaa114/Find-peaks-and-curve-fitting/README.md

 Users can plot the data in 3D for selected range

 4.generate the baseline
-This program generates baseline algorithm to do a background subtraction
+This program generates baseline to do a background subtraction

-5.fitting the curve with Gaussian/Lorentzian/PseudoVoigt methods

-6.plot Gaussian/Lorentzian/PseudoVoigt fitting for selected/all data set.
+5.fitting the curve with Gaussian/Lorentzian/PseudoVoigt methods and plot By input guess of center, sigma and amplitude of peaks and baseline parameters, this program can plot for selected/all data set.

 7.plot Gaussian/Lorentzian/PseudoVoigt fitting result
-The original data, fitting data as well as the difference between these two data (error) can be shown in fitting result graph.
+The original data, fitting data and the difference between these two data (error) can be shown in the fitting result graph.

 8.print fitting index
+This program uses chi-square to calculate the fitting index

 9.export information of peaks to excel.
+By input guess of center, sigma and amplitude of peaks, .csv files of peaks’ information will be outputted.
+The csv file contains amplitude, center, sigma, full Width at half Maximum, height and the errors of these parameters.
+It is worth noting that for every peak there will be a csv file stored in ‘peakFiles’ folder.

 10.plot variation in full width at half maximum(FWHM) and variation in height